-Not sure what site your camp is located at?
+Not sure at what site your camp is located?
 Check the page for the camp and it will detail where the camp is taking place.

 For Summer 2020 our day-camps will take place at several locations, including the following:

 Directions to Hendricks Park

 Head East on Franklin Blvd./OR-126/OR-99.
 Turn right onto Walnut St. Turn slightly right onto Fairmount Blvd.
 Turn left onto Summit Ave.
 Drive to the top of the hill, veer right at the Wilkins Shelter, and park in the picnic area parking lot.
 Drop off and pick-ups will be in the field next to the parking lot (not at Wilkins Shelter).
 The meeting spot is near the intersection of Fairmount and Floral Hill.